Michael Lamoureux: Hutchinson administration

 Lamoureux stepped down from the Arkansas Senate on November 14, 2014 to lead the transition team for the incoming governor Asa Hutchinson's administration, and ultimately become his chief of staff.
 The appointment had been expected by insiders and was praised by legislators from both parties.
 A special election was called to fill the District 16 seat, ultimately won by Greg Standridge.
-He resigned from the governor's office May 31, 2016.
+Lamoureux resigned from the governor's office May 31, 2016.